NC trooper hit by brother during traffic stop dies at hospital

 Trooper James N. Horton was responding to assist with a traffic stop being conducted by Trooper John S. Horton when Trooper James Horton lost control of his vehicle upon approaching the traffic stop.

-Trooper James Horton collided with the stationary patrol vehicle and subsequently struck Trooper John Horton and the detained driver who were standing along the roadside.
+Trooper James Horton collided with the stationary patrol vehicle and subsequently struck Trooper John Horton and the detained driver, Dusty Luke Beck, 26, of South Carolina, who were standing along the roadside.

 Trooper John Horton, a fifteen-year veteran assigned to Rutherford County, was taken to the hospital where he died of his injuries.